 The Korat is a cat that likes quiet environments, so they might get annoyed by loud noises and rowdy kids.
 When they're scared or aggravated, these cats will act meanly in self-defense.

-While the Singapura cat can be a lot of fun, this last cat breed can also be wary of strangers and will be aggressive and mean if they feel threatened.
-They're also easily startled, so be sure to socialize them properly at an early age—if not, they might hide often!
+While the Singapura cat can be very playful and curious, this last cat breed can also be wary of strangers and will be aggressive and mean if they feel threatened.
+They're also easily startled, so be sure to socialize them properly at an early age--if not, they might hide often!

 Whether you have a cat that is one of these meanest cat breeds or a feline friend who didn't make the cut, all cat owners know that their fluffy friends have the potential to get a little grumpy every now and then, especially if you are not getting what they want fast enough.